TommiContursi/MTB-TrailMap-JOSM-Style/README.md

 ## License

 This project is licensed under the MIT License.
-Please take a look at the [LICENSE](LICENSE) file for more details.
+For more details, please see the [LICENSE](LICENSE) file.

 ---